 Due to the recent Congressional passage of the Indian Community Economic Enhancement Act of 2020, ANA will prioritize funding for applications seeking assistance for the following: (1) the development of a tribal code or courts system for purposes of economic development, including commercial codes, training for court personnel, and the development of non-profit subsidiaries or other tribal business structures; (2) the development of a Native community development financial institution, including training and administrative expenses; and (3) the development of a tribal master plan for community and economic development and infrastructure.
-The new economic development legislative priorities will be incorporated into new program areas of interest for the SEDS FOA.
+The economic development legislative priorities will be incorporated into new program areas of interest for the SEDS NOFO.
 Applications that propose a legislative priority project should include the economic priority area(s) in the project goal, all objectives and indicators as reflected in the project's framework, project approach, OWP, and outcome tracker.
 Ten bonus points will be awarded to applications that address one or more of these priority areas.

-Native American Community Priority Areas: Native Veterans, Emergency Preparedness and Response, and Missing and Murdered Native Americans (MMNA)
+Native American Community Priority Areas: Native Veterans, Emergency Preparedness and Response, and Missing and Murdered Indigenous Persons (MMIP)

-Through tribal consultations and various meetings throughout Native communities, ANA has identified several priority areas that may benefit from funding for community-based solutions through the SEDS program in FY2021.
-The priority areas are as follows: Native Veterans, Emergency Preparedness and Response, and/or Missing and Murdered Native Americans.
+Through tribal consultations and various meetings throughout Native communities, ANA has identified several priority areas that may benefit from funding for community-based solutions through the SEDS program in FY22.
+The priority areas are as follows: Native Veterans, Emergency Preparedness and Response, and/or Missing and Murdered Indigenous Persons.
 To ensure ANA is addressing these priority areas, bonus points will be awarded.
 Applications that propose a community priority project should include the community priority area(s) in the project goal, all objectives and indicators as reflected in the project's framework, project approach, OWP, and Outcome Tracker.
 In addition, to receive bonus points for the Native Veterans priority area, Native Veterans must be included as the target population, either as participants or beneficiaries.
-For more information, see Section V.1.
-Criteria.